At-Home Insemination: A 5-Step Guide

 2. Learn about your menstrual cycle

-Tracking your ovulation (egg release) is essential for determining the best time for insemination.
-Start monitoring your menstrual cycle as soon as possible to identify patterns and ensure you’re ovulating regularly each month.
+Start monitoring and understanding your menstrual cycle as soon as possible to assess your body’s patterns and ensure you’re ovulating regularly each month.

 The sooner you start tracking your cycle, the more time you will have to collect information to learn about your body’s cycle.
 There are lots of free fertility apps that allow you to track your cycle and add additional information like symptoms and basal body temperature.